 If you wonder how to rescue a dog, we have tips for you!
 Sadly, millions of dogs live in animal shelters across the nation.
 So when you are ready to add a new member to the family, animal shelters are a great place to find a wonderful companion.
 You don't have to go to a breeder to get a good dog.
 Of course, there is nothing wrong with purpose-breeding.
 In fact, it is essential to maintain dog breeds.
 However, shelters and rescues are overflowing with amazing dogs of all breeds, temperaments, and drives.
 When you're looking for a great pet, please consider rescuing first.

-If you rescue from a shelter, you know you are saving a dog's life and don't inadvertently support puppy mills, which are the main reason for the pet overpopulation in the first place.
+If you rescue from a shelter, you know you are saving a dog's life and don't inadvertently support puppy mills.
+Those are the main reason for pet overpopulation.
 Many dogs end up in shelters due to no fault of their own.
-Many were abandoned for no other reason that they were no longer wanted.
+Many were abandoned for no other reason than they were no longer wanted.
 That says a lot about the people who abandoned them, but we shouldn't hold it against the dogs.

 However, selecting your new best friend requires a considered choice and not an emotional one.
 Consider these points for a successful selection.